 Most California counties have had some type of temporary eviction moratoria in place for those who have suffered COVID-19 related hardship and are unable to make rental payments.
-A statewide law, AB 3088, offers additional protections for some tenants.
-(For more information about AB 3088, see https://baylegal.org/what-tenants-need-to-know-about-californias-eviction-compromise/.)
+Generally, a hardship is defined as loss in wages or income, loss of employment, increased child care costs, increased health care costs, or other financial hardship caused by the pandemic.
 The length of these moratoria differ and are subject to change.
 If you are suffering from COVID-19 related financial hardship and are facing an eviction, you should promptly consult an attorney or seek the services of a legal aid organization.